 - What does the surgeon do?
 The doctor inserts the tools through these cuts and uses the extra incisions to include uniquely created devices used for repair.
 When indicated, the surgeon fixes the difficulty and repairs the wound as required.

 - Action before discharge- You will be given instructions about how to care for your wounds, prior to your home discharge.
-This will involve what actions to avoid, and which practices being done to help quick improvement.
+This will involve what actions to avoid, and which practices are being done to help quick improvement.
 The stitches will be removed while your next visit.

 A mixture of surgical methods can be done arthroscopically, using tiny incisions and reducing soft tissue damage.
-Not all surgical methods can be performed through the small cuts, and some procedures may be better done through point-blank visualization rather than within a scope.
+Not all surgical methods can be performed through small cuts, and some procedures may be better done through point-blank visualization rather than within a scope.
 That stated arthroscopy is a major surgery that has great benefits for various kinds of knee surgery and can help patients get back to their active or athletic and normal projects much earlier than they used to be able to.